Skip to main content

 pondjs wraps event data in ImmutableJS maps.
 Every get() call, every setData(), and every event construction pays for ImmutableJS overhead.

-pond-ts uses plain frozen JavaScript objects.
-Object.freeze() provides the same immutability guarantee at near-zero cost.
-Event access is a property lookup, not a map traversal.
+pond-ts uses plain frozen JavaScript objects (materialized lazily from the column store only when you actually read events).
+Object.freeze() provides the same immutability guarantee at near-zero cost; event access is a property lookup, not a map traversal.

 3. Algorithmic improvements